michael-sumner/go-make-things/content/articles/2019-06-12-full-width-images-with-only-css.md

 <p>In general, sea turtles have a more fusiform body plan than their terrestrial or freshwater counterparts.
 The reduced volume of a fusiform (tapering at both ends) body means sea turtles cannot retract their head, legs, and arms into their shells for protection like other turtles can.</p>
 ```

+I can't remember where I first saw this technique, but I'm 99.99999% sure it was from [the amazing Mina Markham](http://mina.codes/).

 [Here's a demo.](https://codepen.io/cferdinandi/pen/jjEgJg)